-People with disabilities approach helper ("Pristupnica" in Croatian)
+People with disabilities approach helper ("Susretnica" in Croatian)

-People with disabilities approach helper is a serious game developed in Unity making it suitable for multiple platforms.
-The name "Pristupnica" refers to an encounter between a person with and without disabilities.
+People with disabilities approach helper is a serious game developed in Unity, making it suitable for multiple platforms.
+The name "Susretnica" refers to an encounter between a person with and without disabilities.
 The application serves as a social etiquette providing insight on how to behave in everyday situations that include people with disabilities.
-In our daily routines we often come across a person with a disability, who is perhaps, in need of our help.
+In our daily routines, we often come across a person with a disability, who is perhaps, in need of our help.
 The goal of the application is to teach the user how to behave in these situations.
 The application is being developed in cooperation with multiple associations and organizations of people with various disabilities who provided knowledge implemented in the application.
 It includes many different scenarios depicting interaction between the user's avatar and a person with a disability.
-One example of a scenario is shown in Figure 3.15.
-The application gives advice on how to approach and how to act using animations and game-based elements.
-It presents two crucial questions used to establish communication between a person with and without disability: "Do you need help?" and "How can I help You?".
-Hopefully, after playing this application, people will be more open to helping those in need as well as more confident in approaching them considering they acquired the knowledge on how to do that.